etjernst/mm_website/content/biiig_deep/intro.md

 * a course if you choose
 * ...and more!

-This paradise island even has the worlds only underwater post office!

-Spots are limited to 20 people.
+Spots are limited to 20 people

-Flights are self-organised.
+Flights are self-organised

 For more info please don't hesitate to [contact us](/about/#contact)!

-## About the resort

-Hideaway Resort is surrounded by crystal clear, warm waters and 15 [world-class dive sites](https://www.hideaway.com.vu/diving/dive-sites.htmls)...